fitzsimmonsadam/DST1-ForestFireAQI/README.md

 # DST1-ForestFireAQI
-Analysis of EPA's AQI data in relation to Colorado forest fires Assessing the Impact of Seasonal Wildfires on Air Quality in Colorado
+Analysis of EPA's AQI data in relation to Colorado forest fires

 Visualize patterns of air quality over time, 2019 – 2024

-Identify the patterns of changes in daily air quality by pollutant
-- Two most significant pollutants: Ozone and PM2.5
+Identify the patterns of changes in daily air quality by pollutant -- Two most significant pollutants: Ozone and PM2.5

 Compare values of air quality index (AQI)
 - By year